Uchur

 The Uchur (Учур; Учур, Uçur) is a river in Khabarovsk Krai and Yakutia in Russia, a right tributary of the Aldan (Lena's basin).
 The length of the river is 812 km.
 The area of its drainage basin is 113000 km2.
-The Uchur freezes up in November and breaks up in May.
+The Uchur freezes in November and breaks up in May.
 Its main tributaries are the Uyan, Tyrkan, Gonam, and Gynym.

 The Gynym, a tributary of the Uchur, marks the southern border of the Sunnagyn Range.